kaxonomy/kaxonomy/README.md

 </details>

-*Details of significant projects are likely restricted by Non-Disclosure Agreements.
+*details of significant projects are typically restricted by NDAs

 ## Connect